 - Don’t forget about the neighbors.
 A privacy screen, pergola or other design element will shield your space from the people next door.

-- If your property boasts spectacular scenery, orient your spa accordingly – but make sure the unit itself doesn’t interfere with the view when you’re inside looking out.
+- Orient your spa to maximize backyard scenery, but be sure the unit itself doesn’t interfere with that view when you’re inside looking out.

 - Ensure there is a door nearby (or a well-lit path) for quick dashes indoors on chilly evenings.

-And if the thought of running barefoot across a splintered wood deck makes your wince, consider upgrading your outdoor space with low-maintenance, easy-on-your-toes composite decking from Fiberon®.
+And if the thought of running barefoot across a splintered wood deck makes your wince, upgrade to low-maintenance, easy-on-your-toes composite decking from Fiberon.
 It never needs staining, sanding, or refinishing.
 Unlike wood, Fiberon composite decking won’t rot, splinter, or crack, either.

 Power up your hot tub safely